Viewing Distance Calculator

 Understanding the viewing distance formula

-That shorthand is only a rough illustration.
-The actual calculator converts the diagonal to the width of a 16:9 screen, because field of view is based on screen width rather than diagonal length.
+The underlying idea is straightforward: the larger the screen and the narrower the viewing angle, the farther away you need to sit.
+The calculator first converts the diagonal to the width of a 16:9 screen, because field of view depends on screen width rather than diagonal length.
 The width conversion can be written as:

 Once the width is known, the field-of-view part of the calculation follows standard trigonometry: